samcoveney/basisGP/README.md

 * it may be necessary to fix the nugget to a very small value for numerical stability even when observations are noiseless.

+## Notes

+* 09/04/2021: A fairly recent issue in JAX (which may now be solved) may cause issues, solveable by installing an earlier version of JAX.
+See here: https://github.com/google-research/long-range-arena/issues/7